 Project Lead: Thomas A. Glass, PhD

 Co-Lead: Brian S. Schwartz, MD, MS

-This study uses existing data and ongoing research to understand the dynamics ofchildhood obesity in a large population of children living in 1,300 Pennsylvania communities that vary in their land use, food, physical activity, and social environments.
-Using a comprehensive electronic health record based at a large integrated health care system, we’re studying a population of more than 163,000 children in order to model BMI trajectories over time as a function of child-level factors and key community features.
+This study uses existing data and ongoing research to understand the dynamics of childhood obesity in a large population of children living in 1,300 Pennsylvania communities that vary in their land use, food, physical activity, and social environments.
+For further details, click here.

 Multilevel Systems-oriented Childhood Obesity Study In China